Music & the Spoken Word: History

 The Choir's first network radio program, Music & the Spoken Word was first transmitted on July 15, 1929.
 The organ, choir, and announcer shared a single microphone that was attached to the ceiling of the tabernacle.
 The announcer stood on a ladder in order to speak into it.
 A telegraph was used to alert the sound engineer at KSL radio to start the broadcast.
 Anthony C. Lund was the director of the Choir for the first program, with Earl J. Glade, the general manager of KSL, as its director and producer.

 Beginning in 1930, Richard L. Evans became the program's first regular host.
 Evans held this role until his death in 1971, when he was succeeded by J. Spencer Kinard.
 Lloyd D. Newell hosted the program from 1991 to 2024.

+Newell, remarking on his Spoken Word messages, has said, "I can sincerely say that each one is carefully considered and lovingly written, and each is motivated by a genuine desire to share some timeless wisdom, an eternal truth, a principle that will lift and inspire."

 In 2004, in conjunction with its 75th anniversary, Music & the Spoken Word was inducted into the National Association of Broadcasters' Radio Hall of Fame.
 It is one of only two radio programs to have been inducted, the other being the Grand Ole Opry.

 The program was also inducted into the National Radio Hall of Fame in 2010.

 Through early 2020, the program's continuous new weekly broadcasts led to it becoming the longest continuous weekly program in television and radio broadcasting history.
 The program has occasionally aired reruns when the Choir is on concert tours.

 In March 2020, the Choir suspended activities due to the COVID-19 pandemic.
 As a result, Music & the Spoken Word went on hiatus and broadcast reruns.
 By April 2020, these reruns were augmented with new studio segments recorded in the Tabernacle by Newell with a skeleton crew.

 In July 2021, the Choir announced that it would begin to resume operations.
 New episodes of Music & the Spoken Word officially resumed on October 24, 2021, originating from the LDS Church's Conference Center with no studio audience.
 Due to the Omicron variant, the Choir suspended operations again in December 2021, extending a pre-scheduled hiatus for the holiday season through March 2022.
 At the time, Music & the Spoken Word resumed broadcasts from the Salt Lake Tabernacle for the first time since March 2020.

 On December 10, 2023, Newell announced he would depart his role with the Choir and Music & the Spoken Word in July 2024 to fill a role as a mission president.
 In March 2024, the First Presidency announced that Derrick Porter would become the new host, with Newell's final episode being on June 16, and Porter debuting on June 23.